psxjpm/pedagogies/call.md

 * NIME Communities of Practice
 * Documenting NIME pedagogical practices

-If you are interested in participated, please take some time to complete the questionnaire linked here: https://forms.gle/BSCikMPJHohmjXsS9
+If you are interested in participating, please fill out the form provided by the workshop hosts: https://forms.gle/BSCikMPJHohmjXsS9

 ### **Contact organiser's**